Igo Sym

-Karol Juliusz "Igo" Sym (3 July 1896 – 7 March 1941) was an actor and collaborator with Nazi Germany.
+Karol Juliusz "Igo" Sym (3 July 1896 – 7 March 1941) was a Polish actor and collaborator with Nazi Germany.
 He was killed in Warsaw by members of the Polish resistance movement.

 Early career

 Sym was born in Innsbruck, the son of Anton Sym, a Pole from Niepołomice in Galicia, and his Austrian wife, Julia (née Sepp).
 During World War I he served in the Austro-Hungarian Army, becoming a lieutenant.
 After the war, he served in the Polish Armed Forces infantry in the rank of a First Lieutenant, until in 1921 he took up the job of a bank attorney.

-Sym's movie debut took place in 1925, in a film called Vampires of Warsaw (of which no copy is known to exist).
+Sym's screen debut took place in 1925 with the role of Tadeusz Wyzewicz, a lawyer, in the Polish silent film Vampires of Warsaw (of which no copy is known to exist).
 Handsome and athletic, he often played aristocrats and army officers.
 In 1927 he left for Vienna, where he signed a contract with the Sascha-Film production company.
 In late 1920s Sym worked mainly in Austria and Germany, appearing with such actresses as Marlene Dietrich, Anny Ondra and Lilian Harvey in silent movies like Die Pratermizzi and Café Elektric directed by Gustav Ucicky.